Category: New Life

 Christians are transformed by the renewing of their minds.
 They understand that in large measure how they think about the gospel will determine how they will live for God’s glory.

-They learn to allow the word of God to do its own work, informing and influencing the way they think in order to shape the way they live.
+They learn to allow the word of God to do its own work, informing and influencing the way they think to shape the way they live.

 In a series of Scripture-enriched chapters, Sinclair B. Ferguson’s Devoted to God works out this principle in detail.
 It provides what he describes as ‘blueprints for sanctification’ an orderly exposition of central New Testament passages on holiness.